Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted.
-The informed clues are strong, the fake clues are excellent, and the misinformed clues are reasonably effective.
-The difficulty level is appropriate.
+The clues are well-crafted and effectively target the different categories.
+The informed clues are specific to the correct answer, the misinformed clues are ambiguous enough to confuse the player, and the fake clues point to the wrong answers.

 ---